openvm-org/openvm/docs/specs/vm/memory.md

 # Overview
 Chips in the VM need to perform memory read and write operations.
 The goal of the memory offline checking is to ensure that memory consistency across all chips.
-Every memory operation consists of operation type (Read or Write), address (address_space and pointer), data, and timestamp.
+Every memory operation consists of operation type (Read or Write), address_space and address, data, and timestamp.
 All memory operations across all chips should happen at distinct timestamps between 1 and 2^29.
 We assume that memory is initialized at timestamp 0.
 For simplicity, we assume that all memory operations are enabled (there is a way to disable them in the implementation).

 We call an address accessed when it's initialized, finalized, read from, or written to.
 An address is initialized at timestamp 0 and is finalized at the same timestamp it was last read from or written to (or 0 if there were no operations involving it).